 Email to a friend

 Weekly study: 6 hours

-This course is part of the Digital Media Analytics program, which will enable you to understand digital media analytics, and how they could help your business.
+This course is part of the Digital Media Analytics program, which will enable you to understand digital media analytics, as well as how they could help your business.

 Ensure your social media campaigns are effective

-In this course you will learn how to look closely at how your social media ad campaigns perform, how they can be improved, and expanded.
-You will consider how social media campaigns affect your website and learn more about the various ways your website can be used to capture social media buzz, if content is properly tagged and tracked.
+In this course you will learn how to look closely at how your social media ad campaigns perform, how they can be improved, as well as expanded.
+You will consider how social media campaigns affect your website and also learn more about the various ways your website can be used to capture social media buzz, if content is properly tagged as well as tracked.
 You will also discover the richness and depth of the data provided by Google tracking and how you can enable your site to track data through Google Analytics.